-For the purpose of this rule, a grievance shall be defined as a dispute about the application or interpretation of this MOU.
+A grievance shall be defined as a dispute about the application or interpretation of this MOU.
 All other matters within the scope of representation not otherwise referenced by this Article or by a specific Article of this MOU, including, but not limited to: appeals from discipline; claims of illegal discrimination; or a dispute over the application, interpretation or practical consequences of a District Policy, or regulation shall be adjudicated through District Resolution No. 928, Section 12411.